ottogroup/schedoscope/README.md

 ## News

+###### 03/15/2018 - Release 0.9.11

+We have released Version 0.9.11 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

+Added [configuration parameter](https://github.com/ottogroup/schedoscope/wiki/Configuring-Schedoscope) `schedoscope.export.disableAll` to globally disable all view exports.
+Useful in test environments.

 ###### 03/09/2018 - Release 0.9.10

 We have released Version 0.9.10 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).